novshielvidal/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+'.forEach' runs a function once on every single array element but does not return anything. '.map' runs a function on every item in the array that transforms it and creates a new array.

 2. What is the difference between a function and a method?

+Function is created by using the word 'function', has parameters, and a body, which has the executable statements.
+Method is a function, and it acts on an object.
+You can use the keyword 'this' inside a method to refer to the object it is acting upon.

 3. What is closure?

+A closure references a binding in a local scope, allowing the executable statements to use local values from when a function was defined.

 4. Describe the four rules of the 'this' keyword.

+    a. the value of 'this' in a global scope is the console object.
+    b. 'this' is the object that is being called in a method.
+    c. 'this' references the object created and returned by a constructor function.
+    d. 'this' is used as explicit binding when using call or apply methods.

 5. Why do we need super() in an extended class?

+super() calls the constructor of the class being extended in order to pass the parameters the extended class requires.

 ## Project Set up